visgl/deck.gl/docs/upgrade-guide.md

 For any custom needs, these parameters can be overwritten by updating them in [`onWebGLInitialized`](docs/api-reference/react/deckgl.md#onWebGLInitialized) callback or by passing them in `parameters` object to `drawLayer` method of `Layer` class.

+### assembleShaders

+`assembleShaders` was deprecated in v4.1 and now removed in v5.
+As described in v4.1 upgrade guide please use `Model` class instead.

 ## Upgrading from deck.gl v4 to v4.1

 deck.gl v4.1 is a backward-compatible release.
 Most of the functionality and APIs remain unchanged but there are smaller changes that might requires developers' attention if they **develop custom layers**.
 Note that applications that are only using the provided layers should not need to make any changes issues.